dsusco/tp.net-armageddon.org/_site/_faqs/make-charge-move.md

 Can a unit making a charge move claim the cover to hit modifier and receive a cover save against overwatch fire?
 : Yes and yes.

+After it makes a charge move does the engaging formation need to have at least one unit with a line of fire to a unit in the target formation in order for the assault to take place?
+: Yes.
+While it is not specifically stated in the rules it is implied (<q>close enough that individual infantry are able to engage in the fight and make use of their small arms</q>) and required to resolve firefight attacks.